 No Day Designer?
 Try it for Free!

 I realize that you might be reading this post without a Day Designer of your own.

 Do you know what sold me on the Day Designer planner in the first place?
-The fact that I could try it for FREE!

 I was nervous about spending so much money on a planner without knowing how it would work for me, so this was exciting!
 I printed off a week’s worth of planner pages and gave it a shot.